-A properly focused and applied conclave message and conclave theme will deliver an impactful experience to all participants.
-When hosting a Conclave, how you utilize a conclave message and conclave theme will define the success of the event.
+A properly focused and applied conclave message and conclave theme will help deliver an impactful experience to all participants.
+When hosting a conclave, how you utilize a theme will define the success of the event.
 Conclave messages have a great importance and impact and inspire the Arrowmen around a central cause or goal.
 Conclave themes can elevate the fun, engage participants, and can define the memory of the event.
 Used together, a message and theme can be very powerful tools in making your conclave a hit.
 However, where most fall short, is a lack of understanding of the two and can lead to a lack of development of either or both the message and theme.
 Therefore, in order to effectively utilize both the conclave message and theme, it’s important that both you and your team understand each one and its role.

 1. The conclave message is presented as a call to action.